 Once you’ve decided on a strategy, you have all your guns ready, it’s time to fine.
 Start sending out emails when you know you have everything figured out.
 The excitement of getting into this thing is HUGE but don’t get carried away.
 Nothing worse than engaging some audience an then losing them just because you lost track of what you were planning to do.

 5. Evaluate and Adjust

 Just because your drip campaign is automated doesn’t mean you can let it run unsupervised.
 You spent a bunch of time researching user segments, and it’s important to readjust those segments and your strategy based on the results.
 If you aren’t getting as many click through as you want, try rewriting your calls to action; if you aren’t meeting your conversion rate goals with your sale-closing email, try more educational communications before asking any user to pull the trigger.
 Evaluate, adjust, and repeat.

-There are dozens of different tools available for managing your drip marketing and crafting an effective drip campaign—Vero, Sendloop, MailChimp, and Emma are a few that come to mind.
+There are dozens of different tools available for managing your drip marketing and crafting an effective drip campaign—Klaviyo, Drip, MailChimp, and SendGrid are a few that come to mind.
 But each of those apps has a different set of features, limitations, and price points, so you’ll want to evaluate them thoroughly before committing.

 Whichever tool (or tools) you choose, marketing automation through drip campaigns can help you nurture leads without monopolizing up your time.
 When you stick with your users—and help them use your product—they’ll grow to love your brand.